ITPG-Security/Firewall-Blocker/README.md

 A few things you should know.
 - At the moment collecting the TI from the Graph API does not work.
 - It is not reccomended to set the MinConfidence at 0.
 (A lot of IPs will be given.)
+- The CSV Source must have headers and need to be defined in the Schema section.

 ## Future
 - RabbitMQ